AA Credit Cards now support Google Pay. Find out more about using your card with Google Pay.

-How often will I get my cashback?
+How often do I get cashback?

 Your account will be automatically credited every 3 months in March, June, September and December each year with the cashback amount you have earned over the 3 months.
-It'll show as a credit on your monthly statement as "Rewards Cashback".
+It'll show as a credit on your monthly statement as 'Rewards Cashback'.

-Will I earn cashback on all spend?
+Do I earn cashback on all spend?

-- You'll earn 0.5% on all other spend excluding fuel If you spend £500 or over on your card – you'll get 4% cashback on fuel spend.
+- You'll earn 0.5% on all other spend excluding fuel if you spend £500 or over on your card – you'll get 4% cashback on fuel spend.